whonixnetworks/whonixnetworks.github.io/_posts/2025-10-03-setting-up-jekyll-and-chirpy.md

 source ~/.bashrc
 ```

-Install Jekyll and Bundler:
+### Install Jekyll and Bundler:

 ```bash
 gem install jekyll bundler
 ```

-This isolates gems to the home directory to avoid sudo usage and permission issues common for beginners on Linux.
+> **INFO:**This isolates gems to the home directory to avoid sudo usage and permission issues common for beginners on Linux.
 {:.prompt-tip }

-Create a New Jekyll Site
+### Create a New Jekyll Site

 ```bash
 jekyll new my-blog --skip-bundle